peter-meehan-domokos/perfect-square/README.md

 Only the datapoints on screen are rendered and this is updated on every zoom event, see [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/helpers.js).

-#### 2. Semantic zoom
+#### 2. Semantic Zoom

 We take advantage of what visual science tells us about the level of detail that the human eye can see at specifc distances and object sizes, and combine it with knowledge of the number of datapoints to display and the container size, to ensure that no unneccesarry elements are rendered.
 This means there can be thousands of datapoints on screen, or just a few, and in all cases, a similar number of dom elements will be rendered, keeping performance optimal throughout.
 See Levels Of Detail table further up.

-#### 3. D3 enter-update-exit pattern
+#### 3. D3 Enter-Update-Exit Pattern

 We make use od D3s in-built optimsation capabilities throughout all functions that render elements.
-This ensures elements are reused where possible, or discarded when appropriate.
+This ensures elements are reused where possible, or discarded when not used.
 It also avoids the need for complex logic to handle dom updates, leaving it to D3s in-built methods.

 #### 4. React optimisations

-The component life-cycle is untilised at various points to avoid unneccessary udpates.
-Ther eis scope to improe this further, as the data is currently being updated by calling the entire layout function on updates that only require one change, such as the gridX and gridY positions.
+The component life-cycle is untilised at various points to avoid unneccessary pdpates.
+There is scope to improve this further, as the data is currently being updated by calling the entire layout function on updates that only require one change, such as the gridX and gridY positions.
 This is a candidate for memoisation, and more targeted object put into the useEffect dependencies array.

+More use of hooks for functionality such as the simulation and the zoom will yield more clarity and reduce the number of unnecessary updates too.

-#### 5. Fetch Caching
+#### 5. Fetch Caching & Avoiding Over-Fetching

 The useFetch hook caches the data.

-A further option, when handling a much larger number of datapoints eg many thousands, is to optimise the fetch, by only requiring the mean value and standard deviation for each datapoint.
-We know that with a large number of datapoints, the levelOfDetail will start as 0 and so the mean is all that is required, until the user zooms in or selects a datapoint.
+A further option is to reduce the over-fetching when handling a much larger number of datapoints eg many thousands.
+At this level of detail, we only require the mean value and standard deviation for each datapoint.
+We can use a secondary request to get the rest of the data, in anticipation that the user will zoom in or select a datapoint.
+GraphQL is a good choice for this reason.

 ## Responsiveness